eclipse-emfcloud/modelserver-node/examples/custom-command-example/README.md

   }
 }
 ```

+You also need to set the following two headers for the request to work:

+- Content-Length = \<calculated when request is sent>
+- Content-Type = application/json

 Note that this uses the EMF URI fragment determined earlier in the `owner.$ref` property.
 The command is a custom `increment-duration` type and has no other parameters.